kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 With KubeOne installed, we're ready to create the infrastructure for our cluster.
 Because we are not using any provider, it is up to you to create the necessary infrastructure.
 Please refer to the [Infrastructure Management document][infrastructure-management] for the requirements.
-You need to provide Infrastructure for both the control-plane and the worker nodes.
+You need to provide Infrastructure for both the control plane and the worker nodes.

 Usually the Kubermatic machine-controller would take care of managing the worker nodes.